amystudentproject/amygg.github.io/README.md

 Associates in Computer Information Systems | Whatcom Community College (2026)

 ## Work Experience
-Internship | location
+Internship | Hypothetical Company
-- what i did in it that stands out
+- Troubleshoot response in keeping systems online and systems monitoring

 Home health aide | Comsumer Direct WA (2024 - 202X)
-- stand out qualities
+- Tasked with simple healthcare procedures in response to medical situations and basic medical aid tasks to take care of patients.

 ## Projects  (fake projects for this assignment)